mekomsolutions/container-to-consul/README.md

-# container-to-consul
+# Container-to-Consul

-A tool for automatic discovery and registration of Docker services to Consul using container labels.
+Con-tainer2sul automatically registers and deregisters nodes for any Docker container.

+This project is inspired by [gliderlabs registrator](https://github.com/gliderlabs/registrator).

+The main difference is that Con-tainer2sul will by default register the containers as nodes.
+This allows to register a container without having to expose any network service on the host.